ningchencontact/azure-docs.zh-tw/articles/cosmos-db/change-feed-hl7-fhir-logic-apps.md

             /// <returns></returns>
             [Metadata("Get New or Modified FHIR Documents",
-                "Query for new or modifed FHIR Documents By Resource Type " + "from Last Run Date or Begining of Collection creation" )]
+                "Query for new or modifed FHIR Documents By Resource Type " + "from Last Run Date or Beginning of Collection creation" )]
             [SwaggerResponse(HttpStatusCode.OK, type: typeof(Task<dynamic>))]
             [SwaggerResponse(HttpStatusCode.NotFound, "No New or Modifed Documents found")]